The Team

 Email: tscott@rwu.edu

-Previous Team Members who were critical in developing the Applied Shellfish Farming course in the last 19 years:
+Previous Team Members who were critical in developing the Applied Shellfish Farming course over the past two decades:

 Research Associate and Adjunct Professor, Roger Williams University